PaNOSC-ViNYL/ase/doc/ase/atoms.rst

 The :epydoc:`ase.atoms.Atoms.set_pbc` method specifies whether periodic boundary conditions are to be used in the directions of the three vectors of the unit cell.
-With the default unit cell [(1,0,0),(0,1,0),(0,0,1)] a slab calculation with periodic boundary conditions in x and y and free boundary condtions in z is obatined through
+A slab calculation with periodic boundary conditions in *x* and *y* directions and free boundary condtions in the *z* direction is obatined through

 >>> a.set_pbc((True, True, False))